Nasdaq expects increase in IPOs from Israeli firms

-TEL AVIV (Reuters) - Nasdaq expects a stronger year for initial public offerings (IPO) of Israeli firms than it had in 2013, the stock exchange’s vice chairman said on Sunday.
+TEL AVIV, May 11 (Reuters) - Nasdaq expects a stronger year for initial public offerings (IPO) of Israeli firms than it had in 2013, the stock exchange’s vice chairman said on Sunday.

 “Last year there were four IPOs and they had on average an 85 percent increase since the IPO.
 So the Israeli companies do well on Nasdaq,” Meyer Frucher told Reuters during a visit to Tel Aviv.